Shopping cart is empty.

 Each dance leads us closer to the person we are truly meant to be.

-The dance of the sacral chakra often relates to the feminine dances found in the Middle East, South America and Hawaii.
-Dances from these regions celebrate many of the qualities associated with the sacral, including emotions and sexuality.
-This sacral dance can be slow and sensual, or flirtatious and erotic, with fluid movements of the hips and belly.
-Through this dance, the dancer can transform into a gypsy, a belly dancer, an ancient goddess, as he or she surrenders to the serpentine movements of the feminine.
-In this sensual dance the connecting force of Eros is evoked, and its energy infuses throughout our bodies.
+The dance of the sacral chakra can be inspired by the feminine dances found in the Middle East, South America and Hawaii.
+Dances from these regions celebrated many of the qualities associated with the sacral chakra, including feelings, emotions and sexuality.
+This sacral dance can be slow and sensual, or flirtatious and erotic, with fluid movements of the hips and lower belly.
+Throughout this dance one transforms into a gypsy, a belly dancer, an ancient goddess, as we surrender to the serpentine movements of the feminine.

-To dance the solar plexus chakra is to call on the warrior dances of the Maori, ancient Morocco, Spain, Mexico, Brazil.
+To dance the solar plexus chakra is to call on the warrior dances of ancient Greece, Morocco, Spain, Mexico and Brazil.
 These warrior dances were masculine, powerful, athletic and virile, as they rhythmically mimicked the art of the fight.
-In Chakradance, fast dynamic movements ignite the fire in our belly, fuelling our dance with energy and strength.
-Reining all this fiery energy in, movements then become strong, purposeful and clearly defined as our inner warrior emerges triumphant, brave and strong.
+In CHAKRADANCE, we enter this dance with dramatic movements, strong, purposeful and clearly defined.
+As the energy builds, movements can become more complex, even frenzied.
+Through this dynamic movement, the solar energy ignites, and our inner warrior emerges.

-To dance the heart chakra is to move with lightness, joy and compassion, as reflected in dances from ancient Spain, Egypt and China.
-Many of these dances used exaggerated arm movements to gently whirl into deep states of joyful harmony.
-Other dances of China symbolized balance, where mimetic movements expressed the union of heaven and earth.
-We’ve drawn inspiration from these dances, and move the arms to feel uplifted, light and free.
-Inspired by the whirling of the ancient ones, we dance a soaring journey of love, compassion and joy.
+Dancing the heart chakra is being moved to dance with joy and compassion.
+In ancient Egypt dances using exaggerated arm movements would gently whirl participants into deep states of joyful harmony.
+Dancing the heart chakra mirrors this.
+Also reflected are dances from China, in which mimetic movements expressed the union of heaven and earth, symbolised balance—one of the chief operating qualities of the heart chakra,.
+In CHAKRADANCE, we draw inspiration from these dances, and move the arms to feel uplifted, light and free.
+Inspired by the ancient ones, we dance a soaring journey of love, compassion and joy.

-The movements of the throat chakra have been inspired by many ancient dances.
-So many cultures all over the planet interweave the voice and dance to increase the awareness of spirit.
-The Greek word horus refers to both dance and song, and is the origin of the word chorus.
-In Ancient Egypt, performers often danced while reciting poetry, while in Hawaii, chant and dance are blended to communicate the story.
-In Tibetan culture, mystical rituals performed by monks interweave chanting and sound (gyaling horns, cymbals and bells), with delicate movements of the body.
-In Chakradance, we weave sound and movement in a ‘mantra-dance’ which intensifies our self-expression and creativity.
+The dance of the throat chakra can be inspired by many ancient dances, where the voice and dance were woven together.
+In Ancient Egypt, performers often danced while reciting poetry, while in Hawaii, chant and dance were combined to communicate the story.
+In Tibetan culture, mystical rituals performed by monks would combine chanting and sound, with delicate movements of the body.
+In CHAKRADANCE, we weave sound and movement to intensify self-expression and creativity.